AOP-NYU/tisch OPERA LAB 2026

 Music Director / Pianist: Chérie Roe

-Stage Directors: Miguel Bregante & Martavius Parrish
+Stage Directors: Miguel Bregante and Martavius Parrish

-Stage Manager: Annalise Moeggenberg
+Stage Manager: Chris Moeggenberg

 PROGRAM A